 - Plan to implement new code on the website

 An outdated content management system can mean lost opportunities.
 Today’s content management systems are expected to support multiple digital properties alongside keeping up with content management tasks.
-They are also expected to keep pace with the ever-evolving software policies like accessibility and privacy.
+Evidently, they are also expected to keep pace with the ever-evolving software policies like accessibility and privacy.

 Costs of Delaying CMS Updates